awsdocs/aws-codedeploy-user-guide/doc_source/integrations-aws-auto-scaling.md

 To learn how to add custom lifecycle hooks to an Amazon EC2 Auto Scaling group, see [Adding lifecycle hooks](https://docs.aws.amazon.com/autoscaling/latest/userguide/lifecycle-hooks.html#adding-lifecycle-hooks)\.

-### Scale\-up events during a deployment<a name="integrations-aws-auto-scaling-behaviors-mixed-environment"></a>
+### Scale\-out events during a deployment<a name="integrations-aws-auto-scaling-behaviors-mixed-environment"></a>

-If an Amazon EC2 Auto Scaling scale\-up event occurs while a deployment is underway, the new instances will be updated with the application revision that was most recently deployed, not the application revision that is currently being deployed\.
-If the deployment succeeds, the old instances and the newly scaled\-up instances will be hosting different application revisions\.
+If an Amazon EC2 Auto Scaling scale\-out event occurs while a deployment is underway, the new instances will be updated with the application revision that was most recently deployed, not the application revision that is currently being deployed\.
+If the deployment succeeds, the old instances and the newly scaled\-out instances will be hosting different application revisions\.

 To resolve this problem after it occurs, you can redeploy the newer application revision to the affected deployment groups\.

-To avoid this problem, we recommend suspending the Amazon EC2 Auto Scaling scale\-up processes while deployments are taking place\.
+To avoid this problem, we recommend suspending the Amazon EC2 Auto Scaling scale\-out processes while deployments are taking place\.
 You can do this through a setting in the common\_functions\.sh script that is used for load balancing with CodeDeploy\.
 If `HANDLE_PROCS=true`, the following Amazon EC2 Auto Scaling events are suspended automatically during the deployment process:
 + AZRebalance
 + AlarmNotification
 + ScheduledActions